Underlying Causes of POTS

 - Chest tightness

-If you have some of these symptoms, there are blood and urine tests that can be run to confirm this diagnosis including blood tryptase levels and N-methyl histamine and prostaglandin D2 among others in a 24 hour urine sample.
+Blood and urine tests can be run to confirm this diagnosis including blood tryptase levels and N-methyl histamine and prostaglandin D2 among others in a 24 hour urine sample.
 Allergists or immunologists are most likely to understand, diagnose, and treat MCAS.

 Other Possible Underlying Causes of POTS